Network Biographies

 Fiachra Byrne

 Fiachra Byrne is a Postdoctoral Research Fellow at the UCD Centre for the History of Medicine in Ireland.
 His current research project is on the mental health of juvenile prisoners in England and Ireland from 1850 to 2000.
 This comparative study examines the penal practices, legal frameworks, and professional and public discourses relating to the management of the mental health of juvenile prisoners.
-It also forms a research strand within the Wellcome Trust Senior Investigator Award project, ‘Prisoners, Medicial Care and Entitlement to Health in England and Ireland, 1850–2000’, led by co-PIs Dr Catherine Cox (UCD) and Hilary Marland (University of Warwick).
+It also forms a research strand within the Wellcome Trust Senior Investigator Award project, ‘Prisoners, Medical Care and Entitlement to Health in England and Ireland, 1850–2000’, led by co-PIs Dr Catherine Cox (UCD) and Hilary Marland (University of Warwick).

 David Ceccarelli